Empower vs. Betterment

 Betterment allows you to start with no minimum.
 You could invest just $1 if you want.
 You need a $100,000 balance for the Premium service to unlock human financial advice, however.

-At Personal Capital, there isn't a minimum to use the free tools, but the paid service (which we are evaluating here) requires a $100,000 minimum.
+At Empower, there isn't a minimum to use the free tools, but the paid service (which we are evaluating here) requires a $100,000 minimum.
 It has a $200,000 minimum and $1 million minimum for additional premium services.

 Betterment charges 0.25% annually for its Digital plan, which includes the self-service robo-advisor product.
 A Premium account costs 0.40% and includes unlimited access to a certified financial planner (CFP) and a financial plan for all of your assets, even those outside of Betterment.